goldic342/plarwix/backend/README.md

  - Redis: host, port
  - Admin: login, password
  - JWT: secret key, algorithm, access token expire minutes, refresh token expire days
- - ENVIRONMENT: like prod or dev
+ - ENVIRONMENT: like dev or test, if test then jwt token will be off

 ## Running the Application
 To start the FastAPI application, run following command in src folder: